 The easier it is for online consumers to make a purchase, the more likely they will.
-Primarily during Cyber Week, you must focus on maximizing your e-commerce conversions.
+Primarily during Cyber Week, you must focus on increasing your e-commerce sales.
 Create gift guides and highlight your holiday deals on your landing pages to make it simple for your customers to find gifts.

 Many shoppers already have a specific budget in mind, so you should segregate your gift guides and deals into categories by price.
 Another of my last-minute e-commerce tips for Cyber Week is to upsell your customers by adding complementary products alongside purchased items to make one-stop shopping effortless.

 Customer service will be paramount during Cyber Week.
 Shoppers will be looking to make decisions quickly because they know the clock is ticking to complete their shopping lists before the sale ends or product inventory runs out.
 Monitor all your channels and respond promptly to customer questions about the product, shipping, and return policies.